-Once damage is reported to the Airport an assessor will attend and determine if damage was caused by vortices.
+Once damage is reported to the Airport an assessor will attend and determine if the damage was caused by vortices.
 Wake Vortex damage is easily recognizable by the assessors as the damage caused is very distinct and different to that caused by wind or storm damage.
-If the assessor confirms wake vortex damage then the roof will come under the vortex protection scheme.
+If the assessor confirms wake vortex damage the roof will come under the vortex protection scheme.

-The vortex proof roof is strengthened by fixing down new modern tiles with special metal clips and is carried out by a contractor appointed by the Airport Company.
+The vortex proof roof is strengthened by fixing down new modern tiles with special metal clips and the work is carried out by a contractor appointed by the Airport Company.

-Under the Civil Aviation Act 1982 it is the airline responsible and not the Airport who are liable for the damage.
-However due to the fact that this identification is not always possible the Airport have introduced the Vortex Protection Scheme.
+Under the Civil Aviation Act 1982 it is the airline who is liable for the damage and not the Airport, however due to the fact that this identification is not always possible the Airport have introduced the Vortex Protection Scheme.

-Under the previous Section 106 Agreement the Airport carried out all of these repairs in the essence of being a good neighbour but this now forms a condition of the current Section 106 Agreement and the Airport makes available £100,000 per annum to be used to protect eligible properties
+Under the previous Section 106 Agreement the Airport carried out all of these repairs in the essence of being a "good neighbour" but this now forms a condition of the current Section 106 Agreement and the Airport makes £100,000 available per annum to be used to protect and repair eligible properties